Mexico blast kills at least 33, flagging Pemex safety woes

 Shields pointed to the bombing of several Pemex pipelines in the eastern state of Veracruz in 2007.
 A shadowy Marxist rebel movement took credit for some of the blasts.

-Meanwhile, George Baker, director of Energia.com, a Houston-based energy research center, said past history suggested the government could seek to exploit the incident.
+Meanwhile, George Baker, director of Energia.com, a Houston-based energy research centre, said past history suggested the government could seek to exploit the incident.

 He pointed to the 1992 Guadalajara blast and the subsequent deal that followed to overhaul the Pemex administration led by then-President Carlos Salinas, like Pena Nieto a member of the Institutional Revolutionary Party, or PRI.